realA10001986/Time-Circuits-Display/README.md

 To let other props connected via [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn) know about current GPS speed, check the option **_Provide GPS speed to wireless props_**.

-Note that setting these options give GPS speed priority over speed from a rotary encoder, and as regards the speedo display, over other purposes (such as displaying temperature).
+Setting these options gives GPS speed priority over speed from a rotary encoder, and, as regards the speedo display, over other purposes (such as displaying temperature).
 Checking them really does not make sense when your props are permanently stationary.

 ## Rotary Encoder